Livestock Analysis & Competitive Advantage

 Livestock - The Kenyan Context

-The livestock sub-sector is a critical pillar in Kenya's ambition to achieve her Big 4 Agenda as well as climate-change objectives.
-The
+The livestock sub-sector is a critical pillar in

 Agriculture Sector Growth and Transformation Strategy